 Integrated Risk Management Department is responsible for overall identification, measurement, monitoring and controlling various types of risks faced by the Bank in its operations and compliance of risk management guidelines and policies issued by Regulator /Board.
-IRMD has four divisions: Credit Risk Division, Market Risk Division, Operational Risk Division and Compliance and Risk Assurance Cell.
+IRMD has three divisions: Credit Risk Division, Market Risk Division and Operational Risk Division.
+E&S Division is presently attached to Market Risk Division.
 Division Heads report to the Head-Risk & Chief Risk Officer who reports directly to the Managing Director & CEO.